Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields: Magnetic field alignment to minimize the out-of-plane component

-Note that the field range we can use for the compensation sweep before we trap flux is limited by the width of the capacitor pads~\cite{Stan2004Mar}, which restricts us to a field range almost two orders of magnitude lower compared to Ref.~\cite{Borisov2020}.
+Even though the 200~nm wide central grAl strip (cf. Fig. 1(d) and (e) in the main text) provides out-of-plane magnetic field resilience in the range of 0.1~T~\cite{Janik2024Jul}, the field range we can use for the compensation sweep before we trap flux is limited by the width of the capacitor pads~\cite{Stan2004Mar}, which restricts us to a field range almost two orders of magnitude lower compared to Refs.~\cite{Borisov2020,Janik2024Jul}.
 This limitation is exacerbated by the fact that the modes of the amplifier are strongly coupled, therefore their phase susceptibility to $B\mathrm{_{\perp}}$ is relatively low.
 To relax this limitation we take advantage of the grAlPA gain-bandwidth product.
 By applying a pump tone, the linewidths of the dimer modes decrease according to $\sqrt{G\mathrm{_0}}\cdot\mathrm{BW}$~=~$\kappa\mathrm{_{eq}}$ (see \cref{eq_kappas_equivalent}), which for $G\mathrm{_0}$~=~18~dB effectively reduces the linewidth of the dimer modes by a factor of 8 (see \cref{field_Alignment}(a)).
 We therefore enhance the sensitivity of the phase to $B\mathrm{_\perp}$, facilitating the measurement of the compensation field. \cref{field_Alignment}(b) illustrates the result of a compensation sweep at $B\mathrm{_{||}}$~=~0~T for the low-frequency dimer mode, with the pump on and off.
 We observe a clear quadratic trend in the phase only when the pump is on.
 By repeating the same procedure for different in-plane fields, we obtain the dependence of the compensation field with $B\mathrm{_{||}}$, which follows a linear trend as depicted in the inset of \cref{field_Alignment}(b).
 From the slope of this linear response we extract a misalignment angle of the in-plane magnetic field $\alpha\mathrm{_{miss}} <$ 1$\mathrm{^{\circ}}$.